Learning how to practice effectively can make a huge impact on fast-tracking your singing development and a song study should be a key element.

 Dynamics

-Does the singer use a more conversational tone in the verse and amp up in the chorus?
+Does the singer use a more conversational tone in the verse and amp up to a belt in the chorus?

 Range